 SURGICAL PATIENTS CAN SUE THOSE RESPONSIBLE FOR THEIR INJURIES

 According to the National Spinal Cord Injury Statistical Center, the average spinal cord surgery patient spends 11 days in the surgical care unit.
-These patients are then treated in rehab units for an additional 36 days, on average.
-With a hospital stay of more than a month and a half, they may rack up hundreds of thousands of dollars in medical bills.
+The patients will be treated for 36 days inside of rehab units.
+With a hospital stay of more than a month, they may rack up thousands of dollars in medical bills.
 Fortunately, people who require surgery for injuries caused by another person’s negligence can seek reimbursement for medical expenses.

 Any number of injuries may require surgical intervention.
 Drivers or passengers involved in a truck or car accident often need surgery to treat broken bones or spinal cord injuries.